 Homes and businesses alongside one another

-The project began in 2018 with a feasibility study, followed by an architecture competition that is nearly complete.
-Then came 18 months of detailed planning for the first 16 hectares of the site, and the creation of a master plan for the area as a whole.
-Construction work is scheduled to start in 2022.
+The project began in 2018 with a feasibility study, followed by an architecture competition.
+Detailed planning for the first 16 hectares of the site is currently being carried out over a period of 18 months, as well as the creation of a master plan for the area as a whole.
+Construction work is scheduled to start in 2024.